exosite/TI-MSP430e4/README.md

 ### Deploying the dashboard application.

-* Create a new blank Murano Solution Application by clicking on the "+ NEW SOLUTION" button and choosing the "Add a Solution" option.
+* Create a new blank Murano Solution Application by clicking on the "+ NEW SOLUTION" button and choosing the "Add an Application" option.
 * In the "Create New Solution" form, select "Start from Scratch" as your Solution starting point.
 Choose a submain name that that is unique and complete the Application process by clicking "ADD".
 * Clone this repository ```git clone https://github.com/exosite/TI-SimpleLink``` using git.
 This will put a copy of all of the code here on your machine.
 * Initialize the repository in order to prepare it for deployment to Murano with the [MuranoCLI tool](https://github.com/exosite/muranocli) by running the init command in your terminal ```$ murano init```.
 It will ask you to sign in, just input your credentials like you were logging into [exosite.io](https://exosite.io).